topiqnurrm/nonuse/README.md

 - Detailed vehicle cards showing fuel, speed, and location data
 - Responsive design that works on all device sizes
 - Intuitive navigation between list and detail views

----

-*Built with ❤️ for efficient fleet management*